anshgupta517/file-sharing-website/README.md

 # File Sharing Website

-A simple file sharing website built with Python.
+A simple file sharing website built with Django Python.

 ## 🚀 About